jjflickinger/CISC3130Lab7/index.md

 ## Projects

- - <https://github.com/jjflickinger/CISC3130Lab4> - creates a list of song titles from arbitrary amounts of Spotify charts data
+ - <a href = "https://github.com/jjflickinger/CISC3130Lab4">builds</ a> a list of song titles from arbitrary amounts of Spotify charts data

 ## Resume